vinay-kumar-ps/vinay-kumar-ps/README.md

 * 🌍  I'm based in India
 * 🧠  I'm learning some new stuffs in Golang
-* 🤝  I'm open to collaborating on intresting projects
+* 🤝  Ready to collaborate on intresting projects
 * ⚡  GetSetGo:::

 ### Skills